Social Work Licensure Requirements in Maryland

 LCSW-C candidates will also need to document that they have a social work degree from an accredited program.
 Additionally, they will need to document 12 semester hours of clinical coursework.
 (It is acceptable to apply up to 6 semester hours of clinical coursework taken at the BSW level toward meeting this requirement.)

 A prospective clinical social worker must have an LCSW-C as supervisor.
-She must get supervised practice assessing and treating mental conditions; this must entail forming diagnostic impressions and applying psychotherapy.
+The candidate must get supervised practice assessing and treating mental conditions; this must entail forming diagnostic impressions and applying psychotherapy.
 The total number of experience hours is the same as for LCSW, but there is an additional requirement that at least half (1,500) be direct client care.

 The LCSW-C license is contingent on passing the ASWB clinical exam.